Coast Guard searching for 2 missing kayakers from Black River in Lorain

-CLEVELAND - The Coast Guard is looking for two missing kayakers from western Lake Erie and the Black River in Lorain.
+CLEVELAND - LORAIN COUNTY, Ohio -- The Coast Guard is looking for two missing kayakers from western Lake Erie and the Black River in Lorain.

 Officials say 27-year-old Nicole Launert and 30-year-old Mike Smith did not return back to their boat launch in Lorain on Tuesday.
 The owner of Grumpy’s Bait and Tackle called the Coast Guard Station Lorain around 10:30 p.m.
 Tuesday, to tell them that the two kayakers were expected to be back by sunset, after leaving the dock around 6:30 p.m.